Adidas ends partnership with Ye over antisemitic remarks

 Adidas is just the latest company to end connections with Ye, who also has been suspended from Twitter and Instagram over antisemitic posts that the social networks said violated their policies.

+Earlier this month, Ye tweeted a threat that he would go "death [sic] con 3" on Jewish people, alluding to a defense readiness designation used by the U.S. military.
+He also posted a screenshot of a text exchange with Sean "Diddy" Combs in which he suggested Combs was being controlled by Jews.

-He recently suggested slavery was a choice and called the COVID-19 vaccine the "mark of the beast," among other comments.
+West recently suggested slavery was a choice and called the COVID-19 vaccine the "mark of the beast," among other comments.
 He was also criticized for wearing a "White Lives Matter" T-shirt to his Yeezy collection show in Paris.
+The phrase has been adopted and promoted by white supremacist groups and sympathizers, according to the Anti-Defamation League.

 Ye's talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.
 Ari Emmanuel, CEO of talent firm Endeavor, last week penned an op-ed in the Financial Times urging all enterprises to stop working with Ye over his antisemitism.